Arathne/vita-graphic-samples/readme.md

 * `triangle`: draws a triangle to the screen
 * `vbo`: vertex buffer object to draw triangle
 * `color`: single array to draw triangle with colors
+* `color2`: separate arrays to draw a triangle with colors

 ## Notes